 Purpose and Scope

 The purpose of this position is to make disciples of Jesus among the middle school and high school students, their parents, and the Student Ministries staff of Greater Portland Bible Church.
-To this end, the Student Ministry Director will plan, implement, and oversee a ministry strategy which presents Jesus to non-Christian students as the only way of salvation and to Christian students as the only Lord to be followed and the only sure source of meaning and purpose in life.
+To this end, the Youth Pastor will plan, implement, and oversee a ministry strategy which presents Jesus to non-Christian students as the only way of salvation and to Christian students as the only Lord to be followed and the only sure source of meaning and purpose in life.
+Depending on the applicant’s skills, gifting, and desires, a broader pastoral ministry to the church will be considered.

-The Student Ministry Director will function in this role within the philosophy of ministry of the church.
+The Youth Pastor will function in this role within the philosophy of ministry of the church.
 This philosophy includes but is not limited to the following:

 - We will seek to be responsive to Jesus as the true “Senior Pastor” of this church.